MishaLaskin/torchingup/algos/dqn/README.md

 `loss_dqn = .5*mean((Q(s,a)-(r+gamma*max_a' Q(s',a')))**2)`

-Finally, if the episode is done, then `Q(s',a')=0`, so we modify the loss accodingling
+Finally, if the episode is done, then `Q(s',a')=0`, so we modify the loss accordingly

 `loss_dqn = .5*mean((Q(s,a)-(r+gamma*(1-done)*max_a' Q(s',a')))**2)`